September 12th, 2022 | By: The Startups Team

-According the Small Business Association, veteran-owned businesses make up 9.1 percent of all US businesses — and they all need capital to get and keep them going.
+According to the Small Business Association, veteran-owned businesses make up 9.1 percent of all US businesses — and they all need capital to get and keep them going.
 But securing financing for a startup or a small business is almost never easy.
-And it can be even more difficult for veterans, who may have gaps in their financial history due to time in active duty.
+And it can be even more difficult for veterans, who may have gaps in their financial history due to time on active duty.

 Luckily, there are a few options for business loans for veterans.
 Some are government-funded, while others come from the private sector.
-Let’s take a look first at government-funded business loans for veterans and then dive into the private sector.
+Let's take a look first at government-funded small business loans for veterans and then dive into the private sector.

 The SBA's Veteran's Advantage Loan program applies to loans for up to $350,000.
 The program applies to two SBA loans: SBA Express and SBA 7(a) loans.

 In order to be eligible for a Veterans Advantage Loan, small businesses and startups must meet the following requirements: